yokljo/ruzzt/README.md

 My wife and I wrote this as a fun exercise, and went a lot further with it than originally anticipated.
 We wanted to try to replicate the original game's behaviour by simply looking at it running in Dosbox and seeing if we could make RUZZT do the same thing.
-This means the code architechure is likely very different from the original game.
+This means the code architecture is likely very different from the original game.

 Eventually we did get far enough that it seemed like a waste of time to try to guess how some specific things were implemented, so we used a disassembler to make sure various behaviours worked